awslabs/aws-encryption-sdk-specification/message-body.md

 The initialization vector for the final frame.
 The IV MUST be a unique IV within the message.
 The IV length MUST be equal to the IV length of the [algorithm](#algorithm-suite.md) that generated the message.
+Note: This IV is different from the [Header IV](#message-header.md#iv).

 ##### Encrypted Content Length